dapr/quickstarts/11.hello-dapr-slim/README.md

 Now, let's just make sure that our method definition was successfully invoked.
 The response should be

 ```
 Got a new order!
-Oredr ID: 41
+Order ID: 41
 ```

 Additionally the log in the node application started with Dapr should be